cube-js/cube/guides/web-analytics/content/7_performance_optimization.md

 To solve that issue we'll use Cube.js external pre-aggregations.
 We'll still leverage Athena's power to process large datasets, but will put all aggregated data into MySQL.
 Cube.js manages all the process of building and maintaining the pre-aggregations, including refreshes and partitioning.

-The schema below shows the setup for Cube.js with Athena as main data source and MySQL for pre-aggregations.

-SCHEMA

 ### Connecting to MySQL

 To use the external pre-aggregations feature, we need to configure Cube.js to connect to both Athena and MySQL, as well as specify which pre-aggregation we want to build externally.
 We've already configured the connection to Athena, so all we need to setup now is MySQL connection.